What devices do I need to connect sensors with the cloud?

 What protocol does it use and on which port?

-It uses MQTT to communicate with the Device Management Cloud and as well most cloud platforms.
-If a platform does not support MQTT, it uses http as a fallback.
-Of course always the encrypted version (MQTTs, https).
-It uses the ports 443 and 8883.
+It uses MQTTs to communicate with the Device Management Cloud and as well most cloud platforms.
+If a platform does not support MQTTs, it uses https as a fallback.
+Of course all connections are encrypted using SSL.
+It uses the ports 443 or 8883.

 Is CloudRail secure / reliable?

 Yes.
 CloudRail technology runs on over 150 million devices worldwide.
 We’ve got quite some experience with this.
-Moreover, the company has a software background, so security is part of our DNA.
+Moreover, the company has a strong software background, so security is part of our DNA.
+In more detail: All connections are end-to-end encrypted using SSL, the CloudRail.Box entirely separates between the port connected to the internet and the one connected to the IO-Link Master, firmware updates and security patches are rolled out centrally to all Boxes, it runs a sophisticated firewall and uses a TPM chip.

 Does the data passes a CloudRail server?